WondaMegapon/Refightilization/Refightilization/README.md

+﻿
+# Info

-﻿Allows players to respawn as a monster when they die.
+Allows players to respawn as a monster when they die.
 Highly configurable.

 ## Configuring for Single Player